arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

     You may check the status via ``/info`` again to verify.

 #.
-Navigate to ``C:\Windows\System32\Recovery``, in which a file named
+Go to ``C:\Windows\System32\Recovery``, in which a file named
    ``winre.wim`` should reside.
 In case, it does, leave the rescue environment status as is and start another WIMage backup.
 #.
-In case, it does not, the rescue system is indeed missing and needs to be
+In case it does not, the rescue system is indeed missing and must be
-   retrieved by a different but identical Windows installation (for instance, when using Windows 10 Pro, the file needs to come from the same edition, though the version may differ e.g. 21H2 or 22H2).
+   retrieved by a different but identical Windows installation.
+For instance, when using Windows 10 Pro, the file must come from the same edition, though the version may differ for example 21H2 or 22H2.
 #.
 Download the Media Creation Tool (not available for Windows 8.1, only ISO) for
    the respective Windows version (*Create <VERSION> installation media* entry):